Motivational Theories, Payment Methods, and Non-Financial Motivators (Ch. 11)

 The never-ending search to satisfying human needs has lead to many theories regarding motivation.
 These theories attempt to explain the key factors that business managers should focus on to achieve a highly motivated workforce.
 These theories are:

-Maslow and the Hierarchy of Human Needs - Sarnai
+Maslow and the Hierarchy of Human Needs - Munkhjin

 Apart from theories to try to explain what motivates workers to work, HR managers have a few tools (called motivators) that they use to motivate the workforce.
 Such motivators are divided into financial and non-financial motivators.